JetBrains-Research/task-tracker-server/README.md

 ---

-## Usage
+## Database generation

+----The data for the database can be found [here](/configs/task-tracker-sources).
+You can change data before sending the query.

-To generate a database for the [TaskTracker](https://github.com/JetBrains-Research/task-tracker-plugin) plugin send the `POST` query: `<path_to_your_server>/api/database-generator/task-tracker`.
+To generate a database for the [TaskTracker](https://github.com/JetBrains-Research/task-tracker-plugin) plugin, send the `POST` request to`<path_to_your_server>/api/database-generator/task-tracker`.

 **Note:** the default `<path_to_your_server>` is `localhost:3000`.

-The data for the database can be found [here](/configs/task-tracker-sources).
-You can change data before sending the query.

-_Note:_ the query can be sent by using [Postman](https://www.postman.com/) tool.
-An example with the query is:
+See an example using [Postman](https://www.postman.com/):

 <img src="./images/postman_example.png">